-Meyer Elementary and Woolls Intermediate will be piloting a new School Meal Program for school year 2014-2015.
-Students attending either Meyer or Woolls will receive one Free Breakfast and one Free Lunch daily, and will not be required to have an application to receive meals free of charge.
-However, all other campuses will be required to fill out an application to participate in the Free/Reduced meal program.
+Meyer Elementary, Woolls Intermediate and McDowell Middle School will be participating in the CEP School Meal Program for school year 2015-2016.
+Students attending these three campuses will receive one Free Breakfast and one Free Lunch daily, and will not be required to have an application to receive meals free of charge.
+However, students attending Hondo High will be required to fill out an application to participate in the Free/Reduced meal program.

-All students registering for school to attend a secondary campus will be provided with an application for Free/Reduced priced meals annually at the beginning of the school year.
+All students registering for school to attend HHS campus will be provided with an application for Free/Reduced priced meals annulay at the beginning of the school year.
 Only 1 application per household is necessary.
 Households wishing to receive Free or Reduced meals will need to fill out the application unless the household has received a pre-qualification letter from the district.
 All children living in the household, and registered with the district, must be included on one application.
 The completed application will be reviewed and the parent will be notified within ten days of receipt of the application.
 Pre-qualified families will receive notification before school starts in August.
-New students entering the district will be given an application when they register.
+New students entering the district to attend HHS will be given an application when they register.

 Parents are encouraged to visit the cafeteria and eat lunch with their child.
 Meals are available for parents to purchase.
 The visitor meal consists of the same items offered to the students.
 The cafeteria is also a place for parents to bring lunch and share with their own child.
 A parent can only bring food and/or beverages for consumption by their child.
 A parent cannot provide any food item to another child, even with parental permission.
 We highly encourage that beverages sent with lunches should include a choice of milk, 100% juice, or water.